djipco/opal/README.md

 OPAL 1.0 provides no authentication, authorization, or encryption.
 It assumes the underlying transport is trusted.
 This is a reasonable assumption for USB serial connections, where physical access to the host implies the ability to control any connected device.

-When OPAL is used over network transports (TCP, UDP) in future versions, applications SHOULD
-consider:

-- Restricting device access to trusted network segments.
-- Using transport-layer security (TLS for TCP) if commands traverse untrusted networks.
-- Validating device identity through out-of-band mechanisms before sending configuration commands.

-The `ERROR` mechanism can leak information about device state and capabilities (e.g., `ERR_UNSUPPORTED` reveals which features a device lacks).
-For installations where this is a concern, a future protocol revision may define an authenticated mode; OPAL 1.0 does not.

 ## License